ogtem/FirefoxProfileSelectorWithPassword/README.md

     The default password correct_password=KLL can be changed as needed. echo Opening Firefox...Ya... and echo Opening Firefox...Gu.... are lines I added for me, and you can remove or modify them.
     You should adjust the "Ya" and "Gu" expressions as needed.

+The most effective method for me until I write a code that recognizes your face and opens the appropriate Firefox profile :)